AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 We recommend using one of these flags when creating your module.
 Each flag will create a skeleton module with the given files and folders.

-Note that you can use both an R and a python flag if you want to write your module in both languages.
+Note that you can use both an R and a Python flag if you want to write your module in both languages.

 ### Flags to create an R module